javl/genderSwap/README.md

 Simply substituting one gender for another changes many news posts and articles into oddly distorted texts.
 For instance, we are not surprised when we read about women being harassed while walking down the street, but swap genders and things start sounding strange and stop 'making sense': "Whenever I bring up the topic of street harassment with women, they tell me they just don’t see it.
 Literally: When they’re walking down the street with a man, other women don’t make a noise." [[Amanda Hess, Slate.com, Oct 28 2014](http://www.slate.com/blogs/xx_factor/2014/10/28/street_harassment_video_a_hidden_camera_records_what_women_go_through_on.html)]

-genderSwap helps to see situations we consider normal for what they really are.
+genderSwap helps to see situations we consider normal from another angle.

 ##Downloads
 Use the following link to download the plugin: